 Three of our top trainers share their foiling tips:

-The progressive courses are all about getting on the water, with an instructor that’s specifically trained to give you just the right amount of background theory for each stage of your progression.
+The courses are all about getting on the water, with an instructor that’s trained to give you just the right amount of background theory for each stage of your progression.

 The RYA Foiling book is the official supporting text for the RYA foiling courses and outlines the key skills required for both windfoiling and sailfoiling.

 As an RYA member you can take advantage of free third-party liability insurance for windsurfing and wingsurfing.
 Simply update your boating interests to activate your cover.
 T&Cs apply.